Romani culture: Purity and death

 Clothes for the lower body, as well as the clothes of menstruating women, are washed separately.
 Items used for eating are washed in a different place.

 Childbirth is considered "impure" and must occur outside the dwelling place; the mother is considered "impure" for 40 days.

 The Muslim Roma (Horahane) in the Balkans adopted the Islamic culture during the Ottoman Empire period, and so did the Ritual purity in Islam.

-Romani people wash dishes with bleach.

 For bathing, the Romani enter a spacious tub filled with water situated on the ground within the tent, where they stand and cleanse only the lower half of their bodies.
 The face and upper body are washed using water from a pan supported by a tripod, which is poured over the face and upper body with cupped hands, allowing the water to flow down into the tub.
 Romani men may wash their faces and upper bodies outside, sometimes shirtless.
 Each Romani family member bathes in order of age.
 One bar of soap is designated for the upper body, while another is used for the lower body.

 Clothes worn by Romani women and Romani men, as well as those that cover the upper and lower body, are laundered and hung to dry separately.
 In certain Romani communities, the clothing of Romani elderly individuals is also washed and dried separately, both as a sign of respect and as a way to prevent potential defilement from contact with the garments of sexually active relatives.